 How to calculate your Free Bet?

 To calculate your profit from the free bet, you need to change the Bet Type from NORMAL to FREE BET SNR (Free Bet – Stake Not Returned).
 There will be very few occasions when you need to use Free Bet (SR), so for the moment you don’t need to worry about this option.
-So, using the same principle from “How to calculate your Qualifying Bet?” tab, you can now put in your Back Stake, Back and Lay Odds, and Lay Commission for your free bet.
-Remember to use your free bets at higher odds, we would recommend above 5.
-However, try to prevent using them on horse racing, so your risk to get gubbed is lower.
+Using the same principle from “How to calculate your Qualifying Bet?” tab, just simply add your Back Stake, Back and Lay Odds, and Lay Commission and our free lay calculator will do the job for you.

 For this example, we backed Watford to win at odds of 5.0 at a £25 stake (free bet) and laid them on Exchange Market at odds of 5.2.
-With 2% commission included, the calculator shows that will make a profit of £18.92 from this match, regardless of who wins.
-So, your NET PROFIT will be £16.92 = £18.92 – £2.00 (the lost on our qualifying bet).
+With 2% commission included, the back lay calculator shows that you will make a profit of £18.92 from this match, regardless of who wins.
+Your NET PROFIT will be £16.92 = £18.92 – £2.00 (the lost on our qualifying bet).

 Unfortunately, at this point, our lay matched betting free calculator, doesn’t allow the option of underlay or overlay for your selected events.
 However, with a more advanced matched betting calculator, such as OddsMonkey calculator or Profit Accumulator calculator you will be able to do this.